 When it comes time to consider a lasting legacy don’t just think about a gift… think about making a difference.
 Think about IIC.

 Use the online contact form to get in touch or download and fill in the attached form at the bottom of this page.
 Below are some examples of what a legacy could achieve.

-Opportunities for conservation around the world
+Opportunities Fund supporting conservation around the world

+The Department of Conservation at the National Academy of Arts in Sofia has been given 2 years membership so that the students can increase their professionalism through working with IIC.
 Currently 12 institutions are being supported.
 There are more institutions with similar needs, but there is not the cash to pay for all those who would benefit.
 The Opportunities Fund needs a major injection to ensure its long term success.

 Students are the seed corn for conservation

 Student conferences, student poster sessions and students at our congresses are being supported by IIC funds are in high demand internationally.
 The innovative Brommelle Memorial Fund needs constant support for the up and coming conservators. £720 will fund support grants for students and early career professionals attending IIC’s biennial congress.